Nerdiyde/NIBS_Nerdiys_Image_Backup_Script/README.md

 ## Backup Compression

 - Backup compression can be toggled **on or off** via the Home Assistant switch `Backup Compression Enabled`.
+(This increases CPU load and backup time)
 - When enabled, the disk image is compressed on-the-fly with `gzip`.
 - Compressed backups have the `.img.gz` extension and are managed alongside uncompressed backups.